 The Company uses the direct write-off method for recognizing bad debts.
-Accounts are deemed to be delinquent after 60 days except for those accounts associated with amounts due from insureds for premiums, in which case policy cancellation procedures are commenced in accordance with state insurance regulations.
-Any earned but uncollected premiums are written off immediately upon the effective date of policy cancellation.
+Accounts billed directly to the policyholder are provided grace payment and cancellation notice periods per state insurance regulations.
+Any earned but uncollected premiums are written off within 90 days after the effective date of policy cancellation.